Learn basic HTML formatting you can use to format content in your posts and pages …

 - b-quote –

-src="http://www.yourdomain.com/img/image.jpg" alt="image description" />Use this HTML tag to insert an image into your post or page and add an “alt” tag (a text description of your image in case the image does not render in a user’s screen.
-Note: you can also use the “Add Media” button (15) to insert images into your content.
+src="http://www.yourdomain.com/img/image.jpg" alt="image description" />Click this menu button to insert an image into your post or page and add an “alt” description (a text description of your image in case the image does not render in your visitor’s screen.
+Note: you can also use the “Add Media” button (15) to insert an image into your content.